 Street photography is unpredictable and spontaneous at its core.
-You can prepare all you want good things start to happen when the surprise element introduces itself.
+You can prepare all you want, good things start to happen when the surprise element introduces itself.
 Being present and ready to receive the unexpected is all we can do in street photography.
-That is what makes street photography so challenging and exciting!
+That is what makes street photography a badass photoshoot idea, and so challenging and exciting!

 With versus Without People

 Is it possible to convey humanity in a photo without portraying a person?
 I think it is.
 Public spaces are full of human traces or a strong mood.
 It’s not necessary to include people to tell a story about what it’s like to be alive.

 Candid versus Posed

 You can do both.
 As long as you keep the authenticity of the moment intact, I think there’s nothing wrong with asking someone for permission to make a photo.
 Or manipulating the shot by adjusting the background and/or giving posing directions.

 The key to this kind of street portrait is that it is a stranger you’re photographing, someone you just met on the street and who caught your eye for some reason.